andy-1au/Youtube-Data-Downloader/README.md

 1. Open the root folder of the repository in VSCode.

+2. Before you start, make sure that you run make mainFolders in the terminal.
+This will create the main folders that the application uses to store the audio, video, and other files.

-2. Open the terminal in VSCode and run the following command:
+3. Open the terminal in VSCode and run the following command:

         make run

-3. The application will start running and you will be prompted with a CLI menu.
+4. The application will start running and you will be prompted with a CLI menu.

-4. Here are the main make commands that you can use:
+5. Here are the main make commands that you can use:

     These commands are used to run the application.
 You can use them to run the application with or without a GUI.
 You can also use them to check if videos in the video folder are already downloaded by comparing the videos to a selected text file.